Confederated Salish/Kootenai Tribes Tribal Behavioral Health - Saint Ignatius Montana

 Confederated Salish/Kootenai Tribes Tribal Behavioral Health - Saint Ignatius, MT

-Confederated Salish/kootenai Tribes Tribal Behavioral Health is treatment facility located at 35401 Mission Drive in the 59865 zip code in Saint Ignatius, MT that offers medication assisted treatment for addiction.
-It accepts people with co-occurring substance use and pain, sexual abuse victims and teenagers into its treatment program.
-Confederated Salish/kootenai Tribes Tribal Behavioral Health provides buprenorphine maintenance, suboxone prescription and naltrexone administration to children and adolescents.
-Some of the treatment approaches used by Confederated Salish/kootenai Tribes Tribal Behavioral Health consist of substance use counseling, trauma-related counseling and matrix Model.
+Confederated Salish/kootenai Tribes Tribal Behavioral Health is treatment center located at 35401 Mission Drive in the 59865 zip code in Saint Ignatius, MT that offers medication-assisted substance use treatment.
+It accepts adult men, people with co-occurring substance use and mental disorders and sexual abuse victims into its treatment program.
+Confederated Salish/kootenai Tribes Tribal Behavioral Health provides relapse prevention from naltrexone, buprenorphine maintenance and suboxone prescription to children and adolescents.
+Some of the treatment approaches used by Confederated Salish/kootenai Tribes Tribal Behavioral Health consist of relapse prevention, cognitive behavioral therapy and 12-step facilitation.

 Address: 35401 Mission Drive, Saint Ignatius, MT 59865